watson-js/mnist_ml/README.md

 # Hand-Written Digit Classification in Python
 The MNIST dataset is a publicly available dataset for handwritten digits.
-The provided program uses python and existing frameworks to define a model that can predict handwritten digits about 99.3 percent of the time. \
+The provided program uses python and existing frameworks to define a model that can predict handwritten digits with 99.3% accuracy.\